-The plant director should provide primary contractors with required instructions or support in the preparation of a radiation control plan as described in item 2 subsection (1).
+The plant director should provide primary contractors with required instructions or support in the preparation of a radiation control plan as described in item 2, subsection (1).

-2. Activities in the construction plan preparation stage

-(1) Preparation of radiation control plans
+- 2. Activities in the construction plan preparation stage - (1) Preparation of radiation control plans

-In preparing construction plans of radiation works whose total planned dose may exceed one man-sievert, radiation control plans that describe matters given below should be prepared and incorporated into the construction plans, by the plant director for works conducted by TEPCO directly and by the primary contractors for radiation work outsourced from TEPCO.
+In preparing construction plans for radiation work whose total planned dose may exceed 1 mansievert, radiation control plans that describe matters given below should be prepared and incorporated into the construction plans by the plant director for work conducted by TEPCO directly and by the primary contractors for radiation work outsourced from TEPCO.

 - a.
-Specific implementation on matters described in item 1 subsection (1) a to f. - b.
-Exposure dose reduction measures by the optimal work management according to the specific works, such as shortening of working-hours and wearing of protective equipment. - (2) Trial calculation of the exposure dose reduction effect, and the fundamental view of setting the planned dose
+Specific implementation of matters described in item 1, subsection (1) a to f. - b.
+Exposure dose reduction measures by optimal work management according to the specific work, such as shortening working-hours and wearing protective equipment. - (2) Trial calculation of the exposure dose reduction effect, and fundamental view of setting the planned dose